vittoriom/CleanroomLogger/README.md

 ## Adding CleanroomASL to your project

-In order to use CleanroomASL within your project, [you must embed `CleanroomASL.framework` and its dependencies](https://github.com/emaloney/CleanroomASL/blob/master/INTEGRATION.md) into your application.
+You'll need to [integrate CleanroomASL into your project](https://github.com/emaloney/CleanroomASL/blob/master/INTEGRATION.md) in order to use [the API](https://rawgit.com/emaloney/CleanroomASL/master/Documentation/index.html) it provides.

-Then, all you will need to do is add the following `import` statement to any Swift file where you want to use CleanroomASL:
+Then, just add the following `import` statement to any Swift file where you want to use CleanroomASL:

 ```swift
 import CleanroomASL